- Accept and ask for support when you need it. It's hard to be a caregiver alone.

 Technology can help you remember things, communicate with others, and find information.
 It can also stay organized, keep connected, and help you track your loved one's health and safety.

-If you want to learn more about what types of technology can help you as a caregiver, check out this article.
+Learn more about what types of technology can help you as a caregiver:

 We hope this article has helped you better understand what it means to be a first-time caregiver.